finnwilliams16/sentient-vehicle/README.md

 Where do i clone the turtlebot_3 packages? need help setting this up

 See chrome tab for vid

+Clearly the folder structure is incorrect so start again

 Run tests above and get teleops working